freebasic/fbfrog/readme.txt

 - Unnamed structs for which fbfrog has to add place holder ids should be merged better, i.e. if __fbfrog_anon structs have the same fields, they should be merged
-- Struct bodies should be parsed from cBaseType(), and stored as subtypes of other declarations (or be converted to struct decl directly, if standalone).
-  Anonymous structs wouldn't have to be given place-holder names immediately, which could make merging easier.
-Later, struct bodies must be moved from subtypes to the toplevel, to be FB-compatible.
-An additional de-duplication step will be needed, otherwise there would be redundant copies of the struct emitted in case a multdecl used it as basetype.

 - If 2 symbols have the exact same id, should not rename either, so that fbc catches the problem (ie. 2 structs, or 2 typedefs, or typedef/struct, etc.)